 Last summer I experienced travel like never before.
 Did I venture to some far flung destination?
 Nope.
 Did I have a eureka moment while taking in the most epic sunset I’d ever seen.
 Nah!
 My new experience was travelling alone with kids.

 I’m not going to lie…it was tough and I may have crossed the line into ‘shouty mummy’ territory on more than one occasion during our mobile home holiday in France.

 I could sit at home an pine, but frankly, that would be dull.
-So instead I went travelling alone with our girls (aged five and three).
+So instead I went travelling alone with our girls (the aged five and three).
 In an effort to prepare myself I asked some solo travel experts for tips on how they travel with kids.

 “It’s intense.
 There will be moments when you feel frazzled, when your patience is shorter than with someone else alongside but there are far more moments when you’re creating these wonderful bonds and having this fabulous time together.” – Cathy, Mummytravels.

 Gulp!
 Thanks Cathy – terror and pressure in two sentences.
 Here’s some more excellent advice on travelling alone with kids:

 Solo travel experts on travelling alone with a child

 Talk to your kids about your trip